GardenGroupUO/Organisms/Documentation/source/Using_Run.rst

 6) Other Details
 ================

-There are two other variables which are important to include in your Run.py file.
+There are three other variables which are important to include in your Run.py file.
 These are:

 * **r_ij** (*float*): This is the maximum bond distance that we would expect in this cluster.
 This parameter is used when clusters are created using either or both the mating or mutation schemes.
 This parameter is used to determine if a cluster has stayed in one piece after the local minimisation, as it is possible for the cluster to break into multiple pieces.
 This should be a reasonable distance, but not excessively large.
 For example, for Au, which has a FCC lattice constant of 4.078 Å. Therefore it has a first nearest neighbour of 2.884 Å and a second nearest neighbour of 4.078 Å. Therefore r_ij should be set to some value between 2.884 Å and 4.078 Å. For example, r_ij = 3.5 Å or r_ij = 4.0 Å would probably be appropriate, however I have been able to get away with r_ij = 3.0 Å.
 * **cell_length** (*float*): If you are wanting to create randomly generated clusters, either at the start of the genetic algorithm or using the 'random' mutation method, then you will want to specify the length of the box that you want to add atoms to. boxtoplaceinlength is the length of this box.
 Don't make this too big, or else it is likely atoms will be too far apart and a cluster will be broken into multiple pieces.